People of working age on a low income or who claim benefits can apply to pay less Council Tax – this scheme is called Council Tax Reduction.

 Have your say

 We are reviewing the local scheme for working-age people and want to know whether you agree with how we propose to run the scheme in 2023.
-Our survey will ask you for comments about various aspects of the scheme and should take no more than 10 minutes to complete.

 Examples from the proposed scheme